PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/CloneItemsBoxCopy2.md

 This program requires that the menu overlap glitch be already active. *How* you choose activate is the glitch is up to you (and dependent on the game version).

+You can use [this program](ActivateMenuGlitch-Poketch.md) to help you activate the menu glitch on 1.1.2.

 Relevant Videos:
 - Original Box Clone Method: https://www.youtube.com/watch?v=naHINKnWu7k
 - Version 1.1.2 Update: https://www.youtube.com/watch?v=OGBPgeSsf-E

 <img src="images/CloneItemsBoxCopy2-0.png">